3YB FM: Ownership

 Within a few years of moving to Warrnambool, 3YB became part of the Argus Broadcasting Services network, along with 3UL Warragul and 3SR Shepparton.
 This Victorian rural radio network was operated by The Argus, then a daily newspaper.
 When The Argus closed in January 1957, their radio network evolved into the Associated Broadcasting Company which owned 3YB until it was sold to Regional Communications Pty Ltd in 1982, and then, in 1990 the station was purchased by two private shareholders.
 The current operators, Ace Radio Broadcasters purchased 3YB in 1995.

 In the late 1980s/1990s and into the early 21st century, the Australian Broadcasting Tribunal embarked on a policy of increasing the number of regional radio stations, particularly on the FM band by inviting existing AM stations to start a second station, serving the same market.
 Some stations chose to start a brand new FM station, whilst others elected to move their existing station to the FM band, whilst also starting a new AM station on their former wavelength.
 3YB fell into the former category, with its sister station, 3YFM (broadcasting as 95.3 Coast FM) commencing operations on 14 August 2002.
 However, as from 2 July 2018, 3YB has also broadcast on the FM band (see below).

 Studios

 The first 3YB studio in Warrnambool (and its first permanent studio) was at the property Wentworth on Weir Road.
-On 16 April 1945 there was a disastrous fire at the studio and transmitter complex at Wentworth, and 3YB was forced off the air for three weeks!
+On 16 April 1945 there was a fire at the studio and transmitter complex at Wentworth, and 3YB was forced off the air for three weeks.
 On 5 May 1945 the station re-opened, broadcasting from new studios on the 1st floor of the T & G building on the corner of Leibig and Lava Streets.
-This studio served the station well until August 1968 when new purpose-built studios were opened at 95 Timor Street.
+This studio served the station until August 1968 when new purpose-built studios were opened at 95 Timor Street.